 Has it been years since you’ve played a board game?
 Maybe, despite your fond memories of starter games like Candy Land, you think board games are only for kids.
 Actually, they’re a great way to socialize and have fun at every age.

 Choosing a board game, however, can be tough.
 Quality, features, and brand aren’t generally issues – the majority of board games today consist mostly of plastic playing pieces, a paper booklet of directions, and a cardboard playing board.
-And while there are hundreds of small and new board game companies issuing fantastic games every year, toy giant Hasbro owns the majority of the super-popular classics, including Monopoly, Scrabble, Jenga, and the aforementioned Candy Land.
+While there are hundreds of small and new board game companies issuing fantastic games every year, toy giant Hasbro owns the majority of the super-popular classics, including Monopoly, Scrabble, Jenga, and the aforementioned Candy Land.

-No, when it comes to choosing the right board game, the number one differentiator, of course, is personal preference.
+No, when it comes to choosing the right board game, the number one differentiator, of course, is your personal preference.
 Your decision probably includes three major concerns: the age of the players, the number of players, and the difficulty of the game itself.

 Some games, such as chess, are only meant for two players, while others, such as Apples to Apples, aren’t much fun without a fairly large group.
 Of course, there is a huge range of board games best suited to four participants.

 Check out the game box before you buy: it will indicate the suggested number of players.